-- Living rooms are where we sit and watch tv or other entertainment.
+- Living rooms are where we watch tv or entertain.

 - Kitchens are where we prepare food.

-These things happen in these locations because these locations have (presumably) been intentionally arranged to create ideal circumstances for those activities.
+These things happen in these locations because these locations have been intentionally arranged to create optimal circumstances for those activities.

 - The bedroom, not coincidentally, has a bed, alarm clock, light controls, maybe blackout shades.

-- The living room has been organized with plenty of seating and entertainment options in the room or nearby.
+- The living room has seating and entertainment options.

 - The kitchen has food storage, equipment, water, heat sources, tools.

-Have you tried to sleep, be entertained, and prepare food in environments not predisposed for those activities?
+Have you tried to sleep, be entertained, and prepare food in environments not designed for those activities?

-- Can you imagine trying to sleep in an environment with the light on all the time (like in a hotel room with a bright light just outside)?
+- Can you imagine trying to sleep someplace with the light on all the time (like in a hotel room with a bright light just outside)?
 Have you ever had difficulty sleeping in a strange bedroom or environment (like in a hotel room with busy train tracks just outside)?